Timothy-Rosno/DN_QUEUE/SECOND_ROUND_TESTING.md

 - [X] Verify countdown shows: "Xh Ym remaining" (NOT "Calculating...")
 - [X] Wait 1 minute → countdown updates in real-time
 - [X] Navigate to `/schedule/fridges/`
-- [BROKEN: On first load for a split second, the status shows as DIsconnected - measuring or whatever.
-Then it updates the display to Offline.
-It should be the same Disconnected - Idle or Connected - Measuring as in the home page and not be overwritten by the online/offline stuff in either place.
-If there are alternative instructions elsewhere for this task, use this and ignore the others.]
+- [BROKEN: In /fridges, for a split second after loading, the status shows the Disconnected - measuring or whatever more bold.
+Then the formatting updates to make the colors different.
+It should keep the colors in the original formatting and not change them to the pale background with red text or whatever.
+Match the colors and text of the status in the home page.]
 Status fix
 - [It feels like maybe it's not calculating based on the measurement time] Expand machine details → verify countdown works there too
 - [X] Test when measurement completes:
   - [X] Countdown should show "Completed" (in green color)